Just add salt

 “It was scarier not to leave,” he said about his old job.
 “There was no guarantee I would be safe; I was on a sinking ship.
 I really wasn’t looking for a job [when I found floating].
 I needed to do something; I was looking for something.”

 It wasn’t until a year ago that Andrade found floating and its therapeutic benefits.
-While living off his severance package and attending massage therapy school, he found out about it and, well, dove in.
+While living off his severance package and attending massage therapy school, he found out about floating and, well, dove in.
 He started going to the Float Clinic in Torrance, which happened to be on the way to his niece’s house.
 But he wasn’t always going to be able to make such a drive for his desired therapy sessions, and found that there was a void of float centers in Ventura County.
 With his soft grand opening on Saturday, June 6, he is modest about his new venture, saying that he isn’t about self-promotion but rather about ways to heal, relax, feel better, etc.

 While floating dates back thousands of years to when the ancient Egyptians would wash themselves in the Dead Sea (which has more than seven times the salt content of the ocean), the concept of float centers didn’t appear in the U.S. until 1954 to test the effects of sensory deprivation and zero gravity on people.
 Though floating hasn’t caught on as quickly as perhaps our affinity for the Kardashians or Cheetos, the mental and physical health benefits can’t be denied.
 Whether it’s softer skin or detoxification of pollutants, things Epsom salts are known for, or being alone without much more than soft nature sounds, or music (optional) and your mind, taking the time really to be still and take in the simplest things has some solid benefits.
 But to each his or her own.

 Andrade spoke of some of his clients’ experiences, one of whom said he “became” an astronaut who floated past a black hole, while others talk about listening to their own heartbeats.
-Still others just experienced being.
+Still others just experienced “being.”
 There are a lot of things that can happen in one and half hours.
 This is what I found:

 Time is fleeting except when you’re floating.

 Caught in the rat race, caught in the parent trap, caught in the World Wide Web — whatever the case may be, life seems to move too fast for reflection.
 Time, however, is slow, meaningful, sometimes confusing when floating in the tank.
-The only distraction during the hour and a half session is your conscience.
+The only distraction during the hour long session is your conscience.
 And, well, certain parts of the body that may be sensitive to salt, such as the eyes and shaved legs.
 This I know.

 Arms and legs are awkward at best when they serve no purpose.